pappanna/causal_inference_workshop/README.md

 - Week 2: Potential outcomes framework (and DAGs, briefly)
 - Week 3: IV and RDD (overview, DGP, assumptions, examples)
 - Week 4: IV and RDD coding exercises and SDev examples
+- Week 5: Event study, DiD, DiDiD, and the (potential) problem with TWFEs

 ## Coding examples and exercises (in R and Stata)